giga-sec/gigaSec-Tech-Notes/3. Notes/How I take note.md

 -   Basically these are drafts.
 Snippets from an article/video that I think are interesting.
 -   Some of it are unfinished or notes that are still waiting to be reviewed.
+-   Most of the time, it's an uncategorized large chunks amount of knowledge

 `#literature`